This website uses cookies to help improve your user experience

-The research is underpinned by our decade-long experience in AdTech that manifests in dozens of projects around yield maximization, ad platform enhancement, ad buying and selling optimization, reputation management, and more.
-If you want to learn more about Oxagile and our services, you can contact us at any time.
+This research is backed by Oxagile’s deep experience providing AdTech software development services that manifests in dozens of projects around yield maximization, ad platform enhancement, ad buying and selling optimization, reputation management, and more.

 A leading location-based marketing and AdTech company with over $158 million in funding and recognized four years in a row as one of Ad Age’s Best Places to Work, GroundTruth offers a range of geo-contextual omnichannel products and services that help brands, agencies, small businesses, and non-profit organizations reach consumers in the right place and at the right time.